sbendavid/WeatherAndToDo/README.md

 - Add more detailed weather information (e.g., humidity, pressure).
 - Add support for fetching weather data by geographic coordinates (latitude and longitude).
 - Implement front-end to display weather data and todo list app in a user-friendly interface.
+- Add a database for the todo list app for storing data of the users.

 ## License
 This project is licensed under the MIT License.